 This Subdivision does not apply to a strata scheme the strata plan for which is registered on or after 1 January 1998.

-[Section 21E inserted by No. 61 of 1996 s.
+[Section 21E inserted: No. 61 of 1996 s.
 16.]

 21F.
 Resolution by strata company

 (1) A strata company for a strata scheme may, in the prescribed form, resolve that the boundaries of lots or parts of lots in the scheme are to be fixed by reference to the boundaries provided for by section 3AB.